How Did They Get to Ontario?

 How They Arrived:

 The first sightings of jumping worms in Ontario date back to the early 2000s.
 They are believed to have been introduced accidentally through the transportation of contaminated soil and horticultural materials.
-Once introduced, jmuping worms can quickly establish themselves in a new environment.
+Once introduced, jumping worms can quickly establish themselves in a new environment.

 Spread and Movement: